lzwjava/lzwjava.github.io/original/2025-07-16-big-companies-en.md

 How to surive in big companies?
 One is that do more, less talk.
 This is my deliver manager in an outsourcing vendor told me.

 The second thing is to follow what others do; it is safe.
 Becoming an average engineer on the team is safe, just like being an average person on the street—neither too outstanding nor too neglected, but right in the middle.

+I have to say there are many big companies.
+Some have more than 200,000 employees, while others have around 20,000.
+There are also good big companies and poor-performing ones.
+Appearance or market cap sometimes doesn't reveal much.
+They can rise significantly in a few years, as Nvidia has recently, or they can suddenly collapse, like Credit Suisse.